albertored11/spotipy-scripts/README.md

-Running the script with that data file would replace all songs from the playlist with ID `zzzzzzzzzzzzzzzzzzzzzz` with 40 randomly chosen songs from the playlist with ID `xxxxxxxxxxxxxxxxxxxxxx` and 60 randomly chosen songs from the playlist with ID `yyyyyyyyyyyyyyyyyyyyyy`, with the duplicates between playlists removed.
+Running the script with that data file would replace all songs from the playlist with ID `zzzzzzzzzzzzzzzzzzzzzz` with 40 randomly chosen songs from the playlist with ID `xxxxxxxxxxxxxxxxxxxxxx` and 60 randomly chosen songs from the playlist with ID `yyyyyyyyyyyyyyyyyyyyyy`, with the duplicates between playlists removed, and then add songs from the playlist with ID `xxxxxxxxxxxxxxxxxxxxxx` until it reaches 100 (40 + 60) songs.

 #### More use cases